-To outline proposals for a review of Area Committees.
-These proposals are subject to a consultation period from 1st October to 9th November 2012.
-Recommendations will then be submitted to the Cabinet and Council in November, 2012.
+1. To invite the Cabinet to consider and make recommendations to the Council on the proposals for a review of Area Committees.
+These proposals have been subject to a consultation period from 1st October to 9th November, 2012 and a summary of responses received will be made available in advance of the Cabinet meeting.